 No one seriously doubts that women are more beautiful when they’re younger.
 However, the claim that they hit a "wall" at thirty and suddenly turn ugly isn't true.
 It’s possible for older women to remain attractive, so you shouldn’t give up just because you reach a certain age.

 The techniques I’ve mentioned in this article work for older women just as well as younger women, and may even offer older women greater benefits.
 Careful attention to diet and exercise is essential.
-Of course, surgery and makeup also help.
+Of course, makeup and surgery also help.

 The most common beauty mistake among women over forty is adopting a short hairstyle for a “fresh and youthful look.”
 This almost invariably has the opposite effect.
 Don't dabble in androgyny when your fertility is fading.
 Short hair makes middle-aged women look older.

 Some claim that curves don’t age well.
 But youthful skin is actually the least durable element of attractiveness.
 If you avoid or correct sagging, feminine curves remain a great asset.
-Here's an admirable example.
+Here's another admirable example.

-Nevertheless, there are limits to what can be achieved, and it’s important to be realistic.
+Nevertheless, there are limits to what can be achieved today, and it’s important to be realistic.
 Surgery can’t truly reverse aging, and trying too hard to erase the years will do more harm than good.
 Only genuine rejuvenation technology will get that job done.

-No woman looks better at forty than at twenty-five, and while you age, the most eligible males are snatched away by other women.
+For now, however, no woman looks better at forty than at twenty-five.
+And while you age, the most eligible males are snatched away by other women.
 If you want the best long-term partner you can get, you shouldn’t waste time.
 Those who tell you otherwise don’t have your best interests at heart.
 Find him sooner rather than later, then use modern technology and good health practices to retain your beauty longer.

 To summarize, here's a simplified checklist of the seven most effective ways to look more attractive.
 These may seem obvious, but hardly any women cover them all.